Multiplayer Launches GA with New System Auto-Documentation Features

 Many organizations are already implementing strategies to manage it, but the biggest challenge remains its invisibility.
 Without proper tools, visualizing the entire system architecture in real-time is a daunting task, often relegated to manual, general-purpose diagramming tools.

-System architecture observability is crucial for achieving visibility into your IT architecture and effectively managing architectural technical debt.
+System architecture documentation is crucial for achieving visibility into your IT architecture and effectively managing architectural technical debt.

 Multiplayer’s new embedded observability features auto-document data flows and system architecture down to the component level, including dependencies and APIs.